 Typically, these offer similar results as achieved with a pad applicator.

-But it’s my favorite for cleaning and staining the decks due to the reason that it’s extra durable than as compared to the deck staining pad.
+But it’s my favorite for cleaning and staining the decks due to the reason that it’s extra durable as compared to the deck staining pad.

 I love using it as it holds up more of a stain than a pad which means I can end up my staining job relatively easier and faster.

 Also, the push broom is provided with the bristles that can help me work between the boards.